RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ### Step 5: (Optional, for brokered connections) Configure your Broker client

-If you are contacting to your Kubernetes clusters via a brokered connection, you can run a container within your kubernetes cluster as a pod or you can run the container outside.
+If you are contacting to your Kubernetes clusters via a brokered connection, you can run a container within your Kubernetes cluster as a pod or you can run the container as a standalone service.

-#### Running a docker conatiner
+#### Running a docker container

-You can run the roadie kubernetes broker client, outside of a pod, if you provide it with a service token, ca file and endpoint.
+You can run the Roadie Kubernetes broker client, outside of a pod, if you provide it with a service token, ca file and endpoint.
 As follows, please replace the `$TENANT_NAME` with your tenant name:

 ```bash
 docker run \